jlahud/MovieApp/README.md

 * Database Schema
 * Jenkins Setup

-:warning: **If you come here from the HackerNoon blog post, it's currently on maintenance and will be changed soon to match these repositories versions**

 ## Description

 MovieApp is a small CRUD app that allows you to manage your movies.